 For the majority of beneficiaries, Medicare Advantage plans are the most affordable Medicare plan option.
 These plans do vary depending on where you live.

 How much do Medicare Advantage plans cost in Tennessee?

-In many areas, there are Medicare Advantage options available with a zero-dollar monthly premium.
-The average cost of a Medicare Advantage plan is around $20 a month.
+Medicare Advantage options are available in many areas with a zero-dollar monthly premium.
+The average cost of a Medicare Advantage plan is around $18 a month.

 How do I apply for Medicare in Tennessee?

-To sign up for Medicare call Social Security, or go online to SSA.gov to apply online.
+Call Social Security or SSA.gov to apply online to sign up for Medicare.
 The Social Security Administration prefers you to apply online.
 It’s a quick and easy process.

 How to Sign Up for Supplemental Medicare in Tennessee

 Whether you’re looking for a Medicare Supplement, Medicare Advantage, or Medicare Part D plan, it’s helpful to have an advocate on your side.
 We can assist you with understanding Original Medicare and your coverage options.

 In addition, our licensed insurance agents specialize in all aspects of Medicare.